 Weary of Gen. Joseph E. Johnston's pattern of retreat through northwest Georgia in the face of Maj.
-Gen. William T. Sherman's advancing armies, President Jefferson Davis removed him from command of the Army of Tennessee, replacing him with Lieut.
+Gen. William T. Sherman's advancing armies, President Jefferson Davis removed Johnston from command of the Army of Tennessee on July 17, 1864, replacing him with Lieut.
 Gen. John B. Hood.
-On July 20th, Hood determined to take the fight to the enemy by setting upon an isolated portion of Sherman's forces in front of Atlanta.
-Hood's target would be the Union corps of Maj.
+Three days later, Hood, determined to take the fight to the enemy, set upon an isolated portion of Sherman's forces in front of Atlanta.
+Hood's targets were the Army of the Cumberland corps of Maj.
 Gens.
-Oliver O. Howard and Joseph Hooker from Maj.
-Gen. George Thomas's Army of the Cumberland, both in an east-west line north of the city along Peachtree Creek.
-Thomas had just crossed his army to the south bank of the creek and had not yet fully entrenched.
-Hood would attack using two of his three army corps, those of Gens.
+Oliver O. Howard and Joseph Hooker along Peachtree Creek north of the city.
+Hood attacked with two of his three army corps, those of Gens.
 William J. Hardee and Alexander P. Stewart.
-Due to miscommunication of orders and lack of coordination between Hardee and Stewart, the attack did not begin until 4:00pm.
-Heavy fighting soon raged along both lines.
-Hardee had some success on the Union right, but was beaten back.
+Lack of coordination caused delays, but by 4:00 p.m. heavy fighting raged along both lines.
 Despite catching the Federals off guard, Hood's attacks were disjointed.
-The quick reacting Yankees were able to stave off their Confederate attackers and further secure their position around the strategic Confederate city.
-Hood would live to fight Thomas another day and Sherman would press on toward Atlanta.
+The quick reacting Yankees held off their Confederate attackers.
+Hood would live to fight Thomas another day and Sherman pressed on toward Atlanta.